 2km Erg Times

 When accessing data to determine who may be an elite rower.
 The 2km time trial is king.
 It requires the perfect blend of power, speed and endurance.
-Erg times (a time trial on a rowing machine) are usually an accurate and reliable way to assess a persons ability and potential.
-These times do not always transfer into speed across the water if the rowers technique is not up to scratch, but there are always changes that can be made.
+Erg times (a time trial on a rowing machine) are usually an accurate and reliable way to assess a person’s ability and potential.

-For example, if we look at the NFL.
-The NFL holds a yearly combine which tests college athletes across various movements relevant to their position.
-The athletes who get the best times and grades always get drafted by the professional teams first.
-Now there is no guarantee that an athlete who does well at the combine will do well in the NFL, but there is a good chance they will.
-Look at Tome Brady the ‘greatest of all time’.
+There is no guarantee that an athlete who does well at the combine will do well in the NFL, but there is a good chance they will.
+Look at Tom Brady, the ‘greatest of all time’.
 He was drafted a lowly 197th.
 Now look at him.
-Similarly with rowers, people will always look at your 2km erg. time to assess your performance level and potential.
+Similarly, with rowers, people will always look at your 2km erg.
+Time to assess your performance level and potential.

-Looking at this table above provided by https://rowinglevel.com/rowing-times/2000m-times you can see a good breakdown of what is considered an elite 2km time for a variety of ages.
+Looking at this table provided by https://rowinglevel.com/rowing-times/2000m-times you can see a good breakdown of what is considered an elite 2km time for various ages.
 It is interesting to see that the rowing times get quicker up until an athlete passes the age of 35 and that is where we see the times slow down.
-At the age of 30, an elite level rower would neto row a 2km in 06:10.
-It is crazy to think that the world record time is still 34 seconds quicker than this for that age group.

-As we can see from the table, elite status really depends on two main factors.
-Your age and time.
-The quicker your time the more elite you are.
-Unfortunately there is no set standard for elite rowing.
-Different organisations will set different qualification times for competitions.
+Different organisations will set other qualification times for competitions.
 Different rowing clubs will test in different conditions.
 These variables make it difficult to use just the 2km erg as a marker for elite status.
 This leads us on to competitions.

 Elite Competition Status

 A young rower can begin to compete as a junior (18 years old and younger) at national and international competitions.
-To achieve the status of Junior World Champion, the junior athlete needs to win a gold medal in their event class at the World Rowing Junior Championships.
+To achieve the status of Junior World Champion, the junior athlete must win a gold medal in their event class at the World Rowing Junior Championships.
 The next step up from juniors is the World Rowing Under 23 Championships.
-This Junior Championships is seen as way of bridging the gap between the junior events and the senior competitions.

 Every year the senior World Rowing Championships are held at the finale of the international rowing season and World Champions are crowned.
 There are seven for men and the same for women and an additional six for lightweight rowers.
 The goal for every elite rower will be to qualify and then ultimately compete at the summer Olympic games.
 Held every four years, the Olympic Regatta holds special place in the heart of all hopeful young rowers.